braze-inc/braze-docs/_docs/_hidden/private_betas/card_creation.md

 ## Overview

-You can choose when Braze creates a card on the **Delivery** step when creating a new [Content Card campaign]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/create/) with scheduled delivery.
+You can choose when Braze creates a card on the **Delivery** step when creating a new [Content Card campaign][2] with scheduled delivery.

-> TO DO: Add screenshot of UI
+![Content Card Controls section when editing the delivery of a scheduled Content Card.][1]

 The following options are available:

 - **At campaign launch:** The previous default behavior for Content Cards.
 Braze calculates audience eligibility and personalization when the campaign launches, then creates the card and stores it until the user opens your app.
-- **At first impression:** When the user next opens your app (that is, starts a new [session](https://www.braze.com/resources/articles/whats-an-app-session-anyway)), Braze determines which Content Cards the user is eligible for, templates any personalization like Liquid or Connected Content, then creates the card.
+- **At first impression:** When the user next opens your app (that is, starts a new [session][3]), Braze determines which Content Cards the user is eligible for, templates any personalization like Liquid or Connected Content, then creates the card.

 {% alert note %}
 For both options, after a card is created, Braze does not recalculate audience eligibility or personalization.
 This information is only evaluated once when the card is first created.
 Fully dynamic Content Cards are coming later this year.